Puck of Pook's Hill

 Quotation from A Smuggler's Song on an inn in Dorset, with "Smugglers" replacing "Gentlemen".

 Puck of Pook's Hill is a fantasy book by Rudyard Kipling, published in 1906, containing a series of short stories set in different periods of English history.
 It can count both as historical fantasy – since some of the stories told of the past have clear magical elements, and as contemporary fantasy – since it depicts a magical being active and practising his magic in the England of the early 1900s when the book was written.

 The stories are all narrated to two children living near Burwash, in the High Weald of Sussex, in the area of Kipling's own house Bateman's, by people magically plucked out of history by the elf Puck, or told by Puck himself.
 (Puck, who refers to himself as "the oldest Old Thing in England", is better known as a character in William Shakespeare's play A Midsummer Night's Dream.)
 The genres of particular stories range from authentic historical novella (A Centurion of the Thirtieth, On the Great Wall) to children's fantasy (Dymchurch Flit).
 Each story is bracketed by a poem which relates in some manner to the theme or subject of the story.

 Donald Mackenzie, who wrote the introduction for the Oxford World's Classics edition of Puck of Pook's Hill in 1987, has described this book as an example of archaeological imagination that, in fragments, delivers a look at the history of England, climaxing with the signing of Magna Carta.

 Puck calmly concludes the series of stories: "Weland gave the Sword, The Sword gave the Treasure, and the Treasure gave the Law.
 It's as natural as an oak growing."

 The stories originally appeared in the Strand Magazine in 1906 with illustrations by Claude Allin Shepperson, but the first book-form edition was illustrated by H. R. Millar.
 Arthur Rackham provided four colour plates for the first US edition.
 Puck of Pook's Hill was followed four years later by a second volume, Rewards and Fairies, featuring the same children in the following summer.

 T. S. Eliot included several of the poems in his 1941 collection A Choice of Kipling's Verse.

+Reception

+Marcus Crouch in Treasure Seekers and Borrowers, describes Puck of Pook's Hill and Rewards and Fairies as the most passionate of Kipling's books, saying that he put into them "everything that meant the most to him" and in consequence "forgot the tiresome stylistic tricks which disfigured some of his works".
+Crouch links the central concept with Kipling's experience in India and his exposure to the ideas of reincarnation and the oneness of past and present.
+Settled in an ancient house in Sussex, he was "surrounded by evidences of the past, not only in monuments of earth and stone, but in the speech and customs of country folk".
+The books cast in story form his understanding of the continuity of history.